Overview

 Packing for Your Trip

-The information below is subject to when your trip takes place.
+We want you to be prepared and comfortable for your trip.
+Below you’ll find some general tips for how to dress and what to pack and a comprehensive packing checklist.
 The need for warm weather or cold weather items should be based on a reliable weather forecast leading up to your trip.

 Clothing

-Boatwear— A personal flotation device (PFD) and rubber/PVC rain jacket and bibs will be provided to be worn on the boat.
+Boatwear—A personal flotation device (PFD) and rubber/PVC rain jacket and bibs will be provided to be worn on the boat.
 Start with base layers for your torso and legs.
 Add additional layers of fleece or wool as necessary.
 We provide rubber boots, or you can bring your own.
 As the day warms up, layers can be taken off and stored in your small waterproof bag (provided).

-Hiking Clothes— Choose lightweight fabrics that breathe well while walking.
+Hiking Clothes—Choose lightweight fabrics that breathe well while walking.
 Base layers can be added or removed based on the weather.
 Whatever you choose, make sure you have comfortable freedom of movement, especially for uphill and downhill walking.

 Footwear

 *If you’d like us to provide tall rubber boots, be sure to let us know.
-When requesting a size, consider the thickness of socks you may be wearing.
+When requesting a size, consider the thickness of the socks you may be wearing.

-In camp— Athletic shoes or light hikers (you’ll want to bring for hiking) can double as your camp shoes.
+In camp—The athletic shoes or light hikers you bring for hiking can double as your camp shoes.
 It’s nice to put on dry socks and shoes after a day on the water.
-Also “all terrain” slippers, flip flops or slip-on sandals might be nice to have for in camp only.
+Slip-on sandals or heavy-duty “slippers” with soles are OK for wearing in camp only.
+Find professional-grade options made by Chaco®, the official footwear sponsor of OARS guides.

-Socks— We recommend merino wool as it will keep your feet warm if wet.
-It may be a good idea to bring along some additional items such as foot powder, cushioned pads and/or bandage or 2nd Skin®, which provides cushioned comfort with an antiseptic for blistered and sore feet.
+Socks—We recommend merino wool as it will keep your feet warm if wet.
+It may be a good idea to bring along some additional items such as foot powder, cushioned pads, and/or bandage or 2nd Skin®, which provides cushioned comfort with an antiseptic for blistered and sore feet.
 Many people find a product called moleskin gives them great relief from blisters.
 It’s a good idea to change into clean, dry socks once you’re off the river at camp.

 Headwear

-During the day— A wide-brimmed hat is a good choice for sun protection, or a ball cap.
+During the day—A wide-brimmed hat is a good choice for sun protection or a ball cap.
 In colder temps, a beanie-style hat is desirable.

-In camp— When the weather is cold, you’ll want a beanie-style hat to wear in camp.
+In camp—When the weather is cold, you’ll want a beanie-style hat to wear in camp.
 They are the perfect remedy for bed-head as you rise from your sleeping bag to secure your morning cup of coffee or tea, or for retaining warmth in the evening hours after the sun sets.

 To Avoid Being Cold

-Pile or Fleece— This fabric is warm, dries quickly and is lightweight.
+Pile or Fleece—This fabric is warm, dries quickly, and is lightweight.
 It can be found in many different styles and colors.
 Bring good fleece tops and bottoms, along with a warm hat and gloves.
-You’ll want to double-up on your synthetic layers so that you’ll have a set to wear in the boat and a dry set for camp.
+You’ll want to double up on your synthetic layers so that you’ll have a set to wear in the boat and a dry set for camp.

 Sun Protection

 Protecting yourself from the sun should be taken very seriously!
 In many cases, a long-sleeve shirt is the best method for preventing sunburn on your upper body.
-Light-weight long pants may also be appropriate to protect your legs.
+Lightweight long pants may also be appropriate to protect your legs.
+A hat, sunscreen, lip balm, and sunglasses are also a must.

 Bugs & Mosquitoes

 Bugs and mosquitoes vary depending on location and time of year.
 It’s a good idea to come prepared with insect repellent.
-Long sleeved shirts and pants may be desirable at times.
-Its best to assume mosquitoes (and possibly other bugs) will be present and therefore be prepared for the worst!
+Long-sleeved shirts and pants may be desirable at times.
+It’s best to assume mosquitoes (and possibly other bugs) will be present and therefore be prepared for the worst!

 Sleeping Gear

-We supply a sleeping bag, pad and pillow, as well as a tent on a shared basis.
+We supply a sleeping bag, pad, and pillow, as well as a tent on a shared basis.
 The complete sleep kit that we provide is designed for your comfort and maximizes available luggage space.

 Packing List

-Equipment and Personal Items:
+Equipment and Personal Items

 ☐ 1-liter water bottle: durable and reusable